ihomeautomate/gaelyk-guice-plugin/README.md

 ## Usage

-Plugin adds `injectDependencies#(Object... definitions)` method to groovlets that can be used to easily inject dependencies into them but it also provides access to the `Injector` instance created from your implementation of `GuiceServletContextListener` for more advance usages.
+Plugin adds `injectDependencies#(Object... definitions)` method to groovlets that can be used to easily inject dependencies into them but it also provides access to the `Injector` instance created from your implementation of `GuiceServletContextListener` for more advanced usages.

 ### Using `injectDependencies()`